MrHedmad/kerblam/docs/src/manual/run.md

   it moves `different_input.csv` back to its original place and renames `input.csv.original` back to `input.csv`.

-This effectively causes the makefile to run with different input data.
+This effectively causes the workflow to run with different input data.

 > [!WARNING]
 > Careful that the *output* data will (most likely) be saved as the